sdkdeepa/ai-test-intelligence-platform/README.md

 This is a production-quality reference platform, built incrementally in scoped engineering sprints — not a tutorial or hackathon project.

-## Status

-**Sprint 1 complete: repository scaffold and development foundation.** A running FastAPI backend (health endpoint, config, structured logging) and a React/Vite/TS frontend shell exist and are containerized.
-No business logic, providers, or analysis engines are implemented yet — see [Development Roadmap](docs/development-roadmap.md) for what's next.

 ## Documentation

 - [Architecture](docs/architecture.md) — high-level architecture, component diagram,